 - When shipping the projector for repairs, use the original packaging material if possible.
-If you do not have the original packaging, use equivalent materials, placing plenty of cushioning around the projector. - When transporting the projector a long distance, first place it in a hard-shell shipping case, and then pack it in a firm box, placing cushioning around the case.
-(An optional shipping case is available from EPSON; see page 12.) - It's a good idea to turn off the remote control before packing it in a carrying case.
+If you do not have the original packaging, use equivalent materials. - When transporting the projector a long distance, first place it in a hard-shell shipping case, and then pack it in a firm box, placing cushioning around the case.
+(An optional shipping case is available from EPSON; see page 14.) - It's a good idea to turn off the remote control before packing it in a carrying case.
 This prevents the batteries from discharging if something presses against one of the buttons.